genesiscommunitysuccess/docs/docs/03_server/03_request-server/02_basics.md

 ```

 ## Specifying fields on request and reply
-With all the basic `requestReply` codeblocks we have seen so far, all the fields in the table are returned.
+With all the `requestReply` codeblocks we have seen so far, all the fields in the table are returned.

 We can add some precision using `request` and `reply` blocks within a `requestReply` statement.

-When defining a `request` block, you must define at least one primary key or index.
+Within a `request` block, you must define at least one primary key or index.
 In the example below, the fields `ALTERNATE_TYPE` AND `INSTRUMENT_CODE` together form the primary key.

 ```kotlin